Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Background

 Another important performance consideration in programming for the CUDA architecture is \textit{coalescing} global memory accesses.
 To understand this requirement, global memory should be viewed in terms of aligned segments of 32 words of 32 bits each.
 Memory requests are serviced for one warp at a time.
 If the warp requests hit exactly one segment, the access is \textit{fully coalesced} and there will be only one memory transaction performed.
 If the warp accesses scattered locations, the accesses are \textit{uncoalesced} and there will be as many transactions as the number of hit segments.
 Consequently, a kernel should use a coalescing-friendly pattern for greater memory efficiency.

 Despite their high arithmetic intensity and their large memory bandwidth, GPUs provide small caches.
-In fact, Fermi GPUs provide the following levels of cache for the on-board DRAM (local and global memory): \begin{itemize} \item 768-kB \textit{L2-cache} per GPU. \item 16-kB \textit{L1-cache} (per SM).
+In fact, Kepler GPUs provide the following levels of cache: \begin{itemize} \item 1536-kB \textit{L2-cache} per GPU. \item 16-kB \textit{L1-cache} (per SM).
 It can be extended to 48~kB, but this decreases shared memory from 48~kB to 16~kB. \item A \textit{texture cache}: an on-chip cache for the read-only \textit{texture memory}.
 It can accelerate memory accesses when neighboring threads read from nearby addresses. \end{itemize}